Quick Answer

 Although they are the same mineral, differences arise in processing, quality, and application.

-Key insight: the difference is functional and commercial, not chemical.
+Key insight: the difference is not chemical—it's functional and commercial.

 Properties of Kaolin That Matter in Industry

-• High brightness for better opacity and color quality
+• High brightness → Better opacity and color quality

 Industrial Uses and Applications